AERO: Entropy-Guided Framework for Private LLM Inference: Conclusion

 \section{Conclusion}

-In this work, we introduce AERO, a four-stage design framework to streamline the existing LLM architecture for efficient private inference.
-We design Softmax-only architecture with significantly lower FLOPs and propose entropy regularization to boost their performance.
+We perform an information-theoretic analysis for understanding the role of nonlinearities in pre-training learning dynamics, and developed entropy-guided framework (AERO) to strategically remove the costlier nonlinearities, achieving 3.41$\times$ communication reduction and 1.42$\times$ speedup without inuring performance loss.
+Although our study focuses on sub-billion parameter LLMs, the insights are likely to be relevant for larger models as well \cite{wortsman2024smallscale}.

-{\bf Limitations.} This study mainly focuses on pre-training performance, with perplexity as the primary metric, and does not include experiments to evaluate other capabilities such as transfer learning or few-shot learning.
-Additionally, the efficacy of the proposed Softmax-only models has been validated on models with fewer than 1B parameters.
-Future work will explore broader experimental evaluations, including the adaption of AERO for large-scale models (see Appendix \ref{Appendix:FutureWork}).
+{\bf Limitations.} This work focuses on pre-training performance through perplexity as a primary metric, and does not evaluate transfer learning or few-shot learning capabilities.
+Future work will extend AERO to large-scale LLMs with broader experimental evaluation.(see Appendix \ref{Appendix:FutureWork}).